(she)

 Stanford CS 224N, "Insights between NLP and Linguistics" [slides]

-UC Santa Barbara Computational Linguistics Group, October 2020
+Oct 2021: Talk at UC Santa Barbara Computational Linguistics Group

 Injecting structural hints: Using language models to study inductive biases in language learning - Isabel Papadimitriou and Dan Jurafsky, Findings of EMNLP 2023